webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Horror-Rules-Module.md

 Suggested types and additional equipment for a horror setting are the same as in a modern setting.

-### Encyclopedia of Horror Mechanics
+## Encyclopedia of Horror MechanicsThis chapter describes many different optional rules (called “horror modules”) for making horror games more exciting or suspenseful.
+Horror modules are tweaks the GM applies
-This chapter describes many different optional rules (called “horror modules”) for making horror games more exciting or suspenseful.
-Horror modules are tweaks the GM applies to the rules to make a horror scenario even more scary or to represent how an event usually happens in a horror genre
+to the rules to make a horror scenario even more scary or to represent how an event usually happens in a horror genre
 	If a module changes the options that players or PCs have, the GM should tell the players about it when the game begins.
 For example, if the GM is using the Character Posse module, the players should know about it at the start of the game so they can become familiar with all their characters instead of having to pause when they switch scenes and spend several minutes reviewing a second set of characters.
 Likewise, players should know if their healing options are affected by the Ironman module, or if they have additional recovery roll options from the Hysteria module.